Sudanese army, rival forces agree to 24-hour cease-fire

 The overall death toll could be much higher because clashes in Khartoum have prevented the removal of bodies in some areas.

-The State Department said late Monday that Blinken spoke by phone separately with the two rival generals — armed forces chief, Gen. Burhan, and RSF leader Gen. Mohammed Hamdan Dagalo.
+The violence has raised the specter of civil war just as the Sudanese were trying to revive the drive for a democratic, civilian government after decades of military rule.
+Amid increasing alarm, Blinken had stepped up efforts for a cease-fire.

-“I made very clear that any attacks or threats or dangers posed to our diplomats were totally unacceptable,” Blinken told reporters at the Group of Seven wealthy nations meeting in Japan on Tuesday.
-He appealed for an immediate 24-hour cease-fire, as a foundation for a longer truce and a return to negotiations.
+He spoke by phone late Monday separately with the two rival generals — armed forces chief, Gen. Burhan, and RSF leader Gen. Mohammed Hamdan Dagalo — seeking a 24-hour halt in fighting as a foundation for a longer truce and return to negotiations.

 Dagalo said in a series of tweets Tuesday that he had approved a 24-hour humanitarian truce after speaking to Blinken.

-The military said in a statement that it was “not aware of any coordination with mediators” on a truce and that more troops would join the battle.
+The military's initial response appeared to reject any halt.
+It said in a statement that it was “not aware of any coordination with mediators” on a truce and that more troops would join the battle.
 The fighting, it said, “entered the decisive phase,” and that the coming hours would see a “crushing defeat” of the RSF.

 More tanks and armored vehicles belonging to the military rolled into Khartoum early Tuesday, heading towards the military’s headquarters and the Republican Palace, the seat of power, residents said.
 During the night, fighter jets swooped overhead and anti-aircraft fire lit up the skies.